johnthagen/python-blueprint/README.md

 ## Code Style Checking

-[PEP8](https://www.python.org/dev/peps/pep-0008/) is the universally accepted style guide for Python code.
-PEP8 code compliance is verified using [Flake8](http://flake8.pycqa.org/).
+[PEP 8](https://peps.python.org/pep-0008/) is the universally accepted style guide for Python code.
+PEP 8 code compliance is verified using [Flake8](http://flake8.pycqa.org/).
 Flake8 is configured in the `[flake8]` section of `tox.ini`.
 Extra Flake8 plugins are also included:

 - `flake8-bugbear`: Find likely bugs and design problems in your program.